• Arduino

 unsigned char i;

-// The signal consists of a square wave voltage.
+// The signal here consists of a square wave voltage.

-// Turning the buzzer on and off will generate a tone that roughly corresponds to the frequency.
+// Turning the buzzer on and off then generates a tone that corresponds approximately to the frequency.

-// The frequency is defined by the length of the on and off phase.
+// The frequency is defined by how long the on and off phases are

 }